 PI 1.1.3 - Where th e stock is depleted, there is evidence of stock rebuilding within a specified timeframe MSC SG80 Certification Requirements a) A rebuilding timeframe is specified for the depleted stock that is the shorter of 20 years or 2 time time.
-For cases where 2 generations is less than 5 years, the rebuilding timeframe is up to 5 years).
-There is evidence that the rebuilding strategies are rebuilding stocks or it is highly likely, based of modelling or previous performance, that they will be able to rebuild the stock within the specified. ns. on simulation Gap Analysis Findings The Gap Analysis found that: The current biomass is below the management target and needs rebuilding The 2014 stock assessment estimates biomass will continue to decline under current catch leve is.
+For cases where 2 generations is less than 5 years, the rebuilding timeframe is up to 5 years b) There is evidence that the rebuilding strategies are rebuilding stocks or it is highly likely, based or modelling or previous performance, that they will be able to rebuild the stock within the specified rs. on simulation Gap Analysis Findings The Gap Analysis found that: The current biomass is below the management target and needs rebuilding The 2014 stock assessment estimates biomass will continue to decline under current catch level ls.
 Responses Develop and implement a rebuilding plan for the SSO4 fishery Test the robustness of the rebuilding plan using the Management Strategy Evaluation based on the stock assessment model.
-PI 1.2.1 - There is a robust and precautionary harvest strategy in place MSC SG80 Certification Requirements a) The harvest strategy is responsive to the state of the stock and the elements of the harvest strate towards achieving management objectives reflected in the target and limit reference points b) The harvest strategy may not have been fully tested but monitoring is in place and evidence exist achieving its objectives.
-Gap Analysis Findings The Gap Analysis found that: The lack of analyses to demonstrate that the harvest strategy (HS) is "responsive to the state of demonstrate that the HS elements successfully "work together towards achieving management reflected in the target and limit reference points."
-The lack of analyses to demonstrate the efficacy of the HS in achieving its objectives Responses Undertake a Management Strategy Evaluation to develop and test a Management Procedure and harvest control rules to establish that these are responsive to the state of the stock and the stock management processes.
+Action 1.1 - 1.2 & 1.5 - 1.7 PI 1.2.1 - There is a robust and precautionary harvest strategy in place MSC SG80 Certification Requirements a) The harvest strategy is responsive to the state of the stock and the elements of the harvest strate towards achieving management objectives reflected in the target and limit reference points b) The harvest strategy may not have been fully tested but monitoring is in place and evidence exist achieving its objectives.
+Gap Analysis Findings Responses Undertake a Management Strategy Evaluation to develop and test a Management Procedure and harvest control rules to establish that these are responsive to the state of the stock and the stock management processes.
 Actions 1.2 & 1.5 - 1.6